A Very Pettit Homecoming

 20 Years Later

-The International Skating Union (ISU) World Cup made its way back to Milwaukee at the Pettit National Ice Center for the first time in 20 years on the weekend of January 31 to February 2, 2025.
-With sold-out tickets on all three days, fans, family, and friends from all over the nation flocked to Wisconsin to support and watch the top athletes of the world test their limits at break-neck speeds.
-As one of only two covered 400-meter ovals in the country, the Pettit has long been a cornerstone of American speedskating, nurturing athletes from beginners to Olympians every step of the way.
-Hosting an international event of this caliber here wasn’t just exciting; it was a recognition of the Pettit’s legacy and its continued importance in the global speedskating community.
-This electrifying experience showcased the pinnacle of speedskating talent from every corner of the world.
+The ISU World Cup made its way back to Milwaukee at the Pettit National Ice Center for the first time in 20 years on the weekend of January 31 to February 2, 2025.
+There were sold-out tickets on all three days.
+Fans, family, and friends from all over the nation made their way to Wisconsin to support and watch the top athletes of the world at break-neck speeds.
+Pettit is one of only two covered 400-meter ovals in the country, making it vital to American speedskating for decades.
+Hosting an international event is a recognition of the Pettit’s legacy and its importance in global speedskating.
+This electrifying experience brought together the pinnacle of speedskating talent from all around the world.

 A Revolving Door